-Biological Safety.
-Wellesley College's Biosafety Program serves to protect faculty, staff and students from exposure to biohazardous materials, to guard against the release of biohazardous materials that may harm humans, animals, plants or the environment, and to protect the integrity of experimental materials.
-Responsibility for oversight of the program resides with the Science Center Office and the Institutional Biosafety Committee (IBC).
-All recombinant DNA studies, pathogenic organisms, and bloodborne pathogens must be registered with the IBC.
+Wellesley College's Biosafety Program puts forth programs to protect faculty, staff and students from exposure to biohazardous materials, to guard against the release of biohazardous materials that may harm humans, animals, plants or the environment, and to protect the integrity of experimental materials.
+Responsibility for oversight of the program resides with the Environmental Health and Safety Office, the Science Center Office and the Institutional Biosafety Committee (IBC).
+All recombinant or synthetic DNA studies, pathogenic organisms, and bloodborne pathogens must be registered with the IBC.

 Wellesley College Information:

 - Biosafety Manual (includes info on risk assessment, roles and responsibilities, biosafety cabinets, PPE, autoclave use, and waste disposal)

 - Registration Form for Recombinant or Synthetic Nucleic Acid Molecules and Infectious Agent Research

 - Amendment Form for Recombinant or Synthetic Nucleic Acid Molecules and Infectious Agent Research

 - Biosafety, Biosecurity, and Emerging Biotechnology - NIH Office of Science Policy Website